perlang-org/perlang/docs/index.md

 When I write Ruby code, I'm essentially forced to **throw away** this information in my mind when writing the code.
 There is absolutely no way to write down in my program's source code what type a given parameter is expected to be of.
 For me, this is frustrating since it means that in the conversion from a mental model (in my head) to source code, I am essentially _forced_ to remove information.
 Not redundant information, but actually information that would help the computer run my program in a more efficient way.

-This leads us naturally to my next point:
+This leads us naturally over to my next point, namely:

 ### Static type analysis